 - Tap Approve or Deny directly in the Slack message.

-Step 7: Schedule the Assignment
+Schedule the Agent

 - Choose how often to check for new emails — every hour, or on a custom schedule.